cheblin/AdHoc-protocol/README.md

 Packet field can array-item: a plain array of primitives.
 This denoted with array-item `@__( length )` annotation.
 If the annotation parameter `length` is:
 -  45 : single number, this is field with fixed item-array length, equal provided value.
+- +78 : with `+` mark. this is an `optional` field with fixed length item-array.
+                 If the field is multidimensional, all items will have the same length
-- -78 : with `-` mark. this is always `optional` field with variable length item-array.
+- -78 : with `-` mark. this is an `optional` field with variable length item-array.
 The value is the item-array max length and should be provided at field initialization
                  If the field is multidimensional, all items will have the same length
 - ~32 : with `~` mark. this is always `optional` multidimensional field where each item-array has an individual, variable length.
         The value is the item-array maximum length and should be provided at each item insertion.